Inferring oscillator's phase and amplitude response from a scalar signal exploiting test stimulation: Tools for testing and comparing inference techniques

 A natural measure of the inference's quality is the ratio ${E_Z}/{E_{Z0}}$ since it roughly describes how much of the signal's irregularity is explained by the inferred phase model.
 If one considers a PRC that is identically zero, this ratio equals one.

 We emphasize an essential advantage of the error measure ${E_Z}/{E_{Z0}}$.
-The computation of the $L_2$-based measure Eq.~(\ref{eq:Z_error}) requires knowledge of the ground truth and, therefore, helps only in testing the techniques on model data from limit-cycle oscillators.
-In contrast, the error measure ${E_Z}/{E_{Z0}}$ is obtained solely from data and, hence, is a helpful tool for experimental data analysis.
+The computation of the $L^2$-based measure Eq.~(\ref{eq:errorL}) requires knowledge of the ground truth and, therefore, helps only in testing the techniques on model data from limit-cycle oscillators.
+In contrast, the error measure ${E_Z}/{E_{Z0}}$ is obtained solely from our inferred model and the data itself.
+This makes it a helpful tool for experimental data analysis.